Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 ```
 (keras) $ jupyter notebook ~/Leaf-disc-scoring/scripts/CNN_training.ipynb
 ```
 Follow the notes in the jupyter notebook.
 It will guid you through the process of model training.
+Once you're finished with the training and you're happy with the model accurracy and loss you can use the saved model to test it with your data.
+The run_classification script let's you take alternative models in different combinations for CNN1 and CNN2.